ryanwi/rails7-on-docker/README.md

   * tests
   * Rubocop for linting
   * Security checks with [Brakeman](https://github.com/presidentbeef/brakeman) and [bundler-audit](https://github.com/rubysec/bundler-audit)
+  * Building and testing of a production Docker image
 * Dependabot for automated updates

 ## Requirements